-Put it all together and Buffett exemplifies what we try to achieve with our members at Motley Fool Hidden Gems: the pursuit of mastery in investing in the small-cap space.
-We study companies as small as SmartPros every day and recommend only the best opportunities to subscribers.
+Put it all together, and Buffett exemplifies what we try to achieve with our members at Motley Fool Hidden Gems: the pursuit of mastery in investing in the small-cap space.
+We study companies as small as Diamond Hill every day, and recommend only the best opportunities to our subscribers.

 This article was first published May 23, 2008.
 It has been updated.

-Tim Hanson owns shares of Berkshire Hathaway.
+Tim Hanson owns shares of Berkshire Hathaway and Diamond Hill.
 Brian Richards does not own shares of any company mentioned.
-Berkshire Hathaway is an Inside Value and a Stock Advisor recommendation.
-Google is a Rule Breakers selection.
-Wal-Mart is an Inside Value pick.
+Berkshire Hathaway and USG are Motley Fool Inside Value picks.
+Berkshire Hathaway is also a Stock Advisor recommendation.
+Google is a Rule Breakers recommendation.
 The Motley Fool owns shares of Berkshire and always discloses its disclosures in the disclosure policy.